LudgerHentschel/cbaseline/docs/getting-started.md

 pip install cbaseline
 ```

 Python 3.10 or newer is required.
-NumPy, SciPy, and Numba are runtime
+NumPy and SciPy are the only runtime
 dependencies; CBaseline itself does not require an attribution library.
 Install `treeig`, `scikit-learn`, and `shap` to run the integration examples.